charlotteout/charlotteout/README.md

 ### Welcome, I'm Charlotte 👋

-I am a Computer Scientist from The Netherlands :tulip:, passionate about Theoretical Computer Science, as well as Machine Learning and Cryptography.
-I am a Master Student at ETH Zurich :pushpin:
+I am a Computer Science PhD student at the University of Cambridge, studying the spread of information on graphs.
+I was previously a master student at ETH Zurich :pushpin: